hicommonwealth/commonwealth/knowledge_base/wiki/Storybook-Custom-components.md

-As quoted in [this page](https://github.com/hicommonwealth/commonwealth/wiki/Writing-stories#custom-component-function), we can define custom functional components to handle state change with args passed as parameter.
-The [Checkbox story](https://github.com/hicommonwealth/commonwealth/blob/master/packages/commonwealth/.storybook/stories/molecules/Checkbox.stories.tsx) is a good example, as follows:
+As quoted in [Storybook-Writing-Stories.md](Storybook-Writing-Stories.md), we can define custom functional components to handle state change with args passed as parameter.
+The [Checkbox story](../../packages/commonwealth/.storybook/stories/old/molecules/Checkbox.stories.tsx) is a good example, as follows:

 ```typescript
 const Checkbox: FC<CheckboxProps> = (props) => {